 For a young person with a disability, planning for the future can seem overwhelming.
 But it does not have to be!
 Through our programs and partnerships, we are able to work with youth on their journey to independence.
 Our Youth Services Teams in Georgia and South Carolina provide programs that instill knowledge today to empower the future.
 Whether they are transitioning from Middle School to High School or looking for employment, we have a variety of resources designed to assist young persons with disabilities.

 The Occupational Horizons Youth Empowering Activities (OH YEA!) is designed to empower students and engage 8th grade students with disabilities through productive activities as they prepare for the transition into high school and beyond.
 The activities are formatted to enhance and compliment current teacher effectiveness, increase awareness of viable community resources and ultimately better prepare students for a successful transition to high school and beyond.
 The program is a collaborative and complimentary community effort with school systems to deliver pre-transition services to students.

-Through the 16 week training program, students:
+Through the OH YEA! training program, students:

 - Are provided with an educational outlook to the journey from middle school to high school and beyond

 - Learn more about their rights as persons with disabilities and the value of self-advocacy

 - Explore meaningful assistive technology for successful transitions in school and beyond

 - Utilize a strong network of professional mentors

 - Lean about the importance of Independent Living including quality of life, self sufficiency, self-direction, responsibility, social ability, decision making power and employability

 - In addition to the training program in the school system, the OH YEA transition services are available as a one-on-one service.